arcanemachine/phoenix-todo-list/support/scripts/containers/README.md

 # Container Helper Scripts

-This is a hacky collection of scripts designed to save you from having to type out tedious Compose file names when orchestrating your containers.
-The script names should be self-explanatory.
+This is a collection of scripts designed to save you from having to type out tedious Compose file names when orchestrating your containers.
+The script names are (hopefully) self-explanatory.

 # Notes